mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/data-hub-apis.md

 ---
-title: "Data Hub APIs"
+title: "Catalog APIs"
-url: /apidocs-mxsdk/apidocs/data-hub-apis/
+url: /apidocs-mxsdk/apidocs/catalog-apis/
 category: "API Documentation"
-description: "Describes the Data Hub APIs (which are for registering data sources from other business applications) and how to generate the personal access token."
+description: "Describes the Catalog APIs (which are for registering data sources from other business applications) and how to generate the personal access token."
 weight: 25
-tags: ["data hub", "Data Hub API", "authentication", "personal access token"]
+tags: ["data hub", "Catalog API", "authentication", "personal access token"]
+aliases:
+    - /apidocs-mxskd/apidocs/data-hub/apis/
 ---

 ## 1 Introduction

-The [Data Hub APIs](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) are OpenAPI (formerly Swagger) specifications with the following APIs available:
+The [Catalog APIs](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) are OpenAPI (formerly Swagger) specifications with the following APIs available:

 * [Search API](#search) — search and retrieve information on registered assets that can be used in your app development
 * [Registration API](#registration) — register and update data sources to the organization's Mendix Data Hub